Technical Benchmark & Clinical Oversight | Kantesti AI

 Chief Medical Officer: Thomas Klein, MD

-Board-certified clinical hematologist leading medical validation and clinical oversight.
+Board-certified clinical hematologist leading clinical oversight of our medical content.

 Medical Device: Not classified as medical device - Informational tool only